Erapoly/Erapoly/README.md

 ### 📈 What I'm Up To
 - 🔭 Working on: **Student Record System** (C)
-- 🌱 Learning: Modern Software Engineering principles
+- 🌱 Learning: Modern Software Engineering principles and enhancing my Data Analytics workflow and exploring new frameworks.
 - ⚡ Fun fact: I enjoy reading and art

 ---